Bug Bounty Program

 Global Reach and Diversity

 Bug bounty programs are expected to expand globally, with organizations seeking to tap into diverse talent pools.
-This can lead to more innovative solutions and a broader range of perspectives in identifying vulnerabilities.
+This can lead to more innovative solutions and broader perspectives in identifying vulnerabilities.

 Incentives Beyond Money